SummaryRead the full fact sheet

-All child restraints must comply with the Australian Standard for child restraints.
+All child restraints must comply with the Australian Standard for child restraints (AS/NZS 1754).
 When fitted and used correctly, restraints are very effective in protecting children in the event of a crash.
+To find out the independent safety and ease-of-use rating of child restraints visit the website.

 Cars can quickly become very hot, so never leave a baby or child alone in a car, even in mild weather.